 At Dogs Trust we understand that being homeless or in housing crisis is extremely hard.
 It’s often impossible for homeless people to afford even basic veterinary care for their dogs.
-That’s why our Dogs Trust Hope Project Veterinary Scheme is so important.
+That’s why our veterinary scheme is so important.

-The Hope Project Veterinary Scheme provides free preventative treatments (vaccinations, flea and worming treatments, microchipping and neutering) as well as any additional necessary veterinary treatments that the dog may need.
+The Hope Project veterinary scheme provides free preventative treatments (vaccinations, flea and worming treatments, microchipping and neutering) as well as other essential and emergency treatment that the dog may need.

 It’s vital that dog-friendly hostels ensure that their residents understand the importance of preventative veterinary treatments: